sanger-tol/treeval/docs/output.md

 </details>

+The INSILICO_DIGEST workflow is used to visualize the Bionano enzyme cutting sites for a genome FASTA file.
+It starts by identifying the recognition sequences of the labeling enzyme to create a CMAP file.
+This CMAP file is then converted into BED and BIGBED formats to provide visualizations of the Bionano enzyme cutting sites.
+This procedure generates data tracks based on three digestion enzymes: BSPQ1, BSSS1, and DLE1.

-This process runs for each of the digestion enzymes (bspq1, bsss1, DLE1).
-Using local module [MAKECMAP_FA2CMAPMULTICOLOR](../modules/local/makecmap_fa2cmapmulticolor.nf) to convert reference genome fasta into a colour-aware bionano .cmap format and emits files containing the index IDs and original genomic locations, which are passed into local module [MAKECMAP_RENAMECMAPIDS](../modules/local/makecmap_renamecmapids.nf) to rename the .cmap IDs.
-This is used to create the .bed file (via [MAKECMAP_CMAP2BED](../modules/local/makecmap_cmap2bed.nf)) and subsequently the .bigBed file (by [UCSC_BEDTOBIGBED](https://nf-co.re/modules/ucsc_bedtobigbed)) to be displayed as a JBrowse track.
+[MAKECMAP_FA2CMAPMULTICOLOR](../modules/local/makecmap_fa2cmapmulticolor): This process runs for each of the digestion enzymes mentioned in the previous step.
+It converts the reference genome fasta into a color-aware Bionano CMAP format and generates files that contain the index IDs and Bionano contig coordinates.

+[MAKECMAP_RENAMECMAPIDS](../modules/local/makecmap_renamecmapids): This process renames the CMAP bionao contig IDs to original assembly genomic coordinates.

+[MAKECMAP_CMAP2BED](../modules/local/makecmap_cmap2bed) and [UCSC_BEDTOBIGBED](../modules/nf-core/ucsc/bedtobigbed/main): This step is used to create a BED file based on the renamed CMAP IDs and subsequently convert it to a BIGBED file using UCSC_BEDTOBIGBED.
+The resulting file can then be displayed as a track in JBrowse.

 ![Insilico digest workflow](images/treeval_1_0_insilico_digest.jpeg)